Book Reader Magazine

 Connect with the Author on their Websites and Social media profiles

-Britney Bell Facebook Page
+Amber Daulton Facebook Page

-Featured Interview With Louise Watkiss Lucas
+Featured Interview With Sarah L. Blum

 Tell us a little about yourself.
 Where were you raised?
 Where do you live now?